 What is Currency?

-Currency refers to money that is used as a medium of exchange for goods and services in an economy.
+Currency refers to money, that which is used as a medium of exchange for goods and services in an economy.
 Before the concept of currency was introduced, goods and services were exchanged for other goods and services under the barter system.
 Bartering made it quite difficult to accurately determine the value of any given good or service or track the evolution in the value of a good/service over the course of time.
+The development of money as a medium of exchange created a much more efficient economy.

-By placing a single, monetary value on a good/service, it became much easier to determine their value.
+By placing a single, monetary value on a good/service, it became much easier to determine its relative value.
 Currency, thus, became widely used across the globe and facilitated trade between nations.

 Origin of Currency

-Fundamentally, the store of value was what provided money with a significant advantage over the barter system since there was now a common medium that could not only be exchanged for goods and services, but could also be completely trusted since it was backed by the government.
-It meant that it became much more difficult for individuals to manipulate the value of their goods or services in the event of barter trade and that it became easier to arrive at a consensus around the value of a good or service.
+Fundamentally, the store of value was what provided money with a significant advantage over the barter system.
+Currency’s value was considered stable because it was created and backed by some governmental authority.
+This meant that it became much more difficult for individuals to manipulate the value of their goods or services, and it became easier to arrive at a consensus around the value of a good or service.

-We then saw the introduction of coins and bills, which were essentially also representations of stores of value that were backed by the government.
-As times moved on, each country began to develop its own currency to account for the cost of living and standard of living in their respective domain.
+Various bills and coins introduced as established representations of stores of value that were backed by the government.
+Each country developed its own currency in accord with the cost of living and standard of living in their respective domains.

 Currency Trading (Foreign Exchange)

-As the use of money became more and more popular in modern society, the idea of trading currencies began to gain momentum.
-During the 17th and 18th centuries, Amsterdam was home to the world’s first currency exchange market that enabled buyers and sellers of foreign currencies to transact their deals in an official manner.
+As a consequence of buying and selling between people or entities in different countries, there was a need for developing a system for exchanging one nation’s currency for another’s.
+During the 17th and 18th centuries, Amsterdam was home to the world’s first currency exchange market that enabled international buyers to transact their deals in an official manner.